Skip to main content

 Fall or Winter

-*Students in the Business and Society specialization should take COMM 1100U and LGLS 1000U.
+*Students in the Business and Society specialization should take COMM 1100U - Introduction to Communication and Digital Media Studies and LGLS 1000U – Foundations of Legal Studies.

-*Students in the Global Studies specialization should take LGLS 1000U and SSCI 1470U - Impact of Sci. on Tech and Society.
+*Students in the Global Studies specialization should take LGLS 1000U – Foundations of Legal Studies and SSCI 1470U - Impact of Sci. on Tech and Society.

 Upper-year students: